rizaeian/rizaeian/README.md

+### Hi there!
-### Hi there let's help each other to bring changes out there.
+let's help each other to bring positive changes out there.

 <!--
 **rizaeian/rizaeian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.